AnonymerNiklasistanonym/IliasBuddyDesktop/README.md

 #### `cloc`

-1. Install it via `npm install cloc`
+1. Install it via `npm install cloc` or via [GitHub releases](https://github.com/AlDanial/cloc/releases)
 2. Run `cloc --vcs=git` to see all the files and lines of code that are tracked via this `git` repository
 3. Or check especially for a programming language with `cloc --vcs=git --include-lang=JavaScript` (For other languages replace *JavaScript* or if you want to view more than one add them with a comma like `cloc --vcs=git --include-lang=JavaScript,TypeScript`)